-Many faculty develop instructor manual { XE "Publications: instructor manuals" } { XE "Instructional materials:instructional manuals" }{ XE "Instructional manuals" }s, tutorials, laboratory manual{ XE "Publications: laboratory manuals" }{ XE "Instructional materials: laboratory manuals" }{ XE "Laboratory manuals" }s, case studies{ XE "Publications:Case studies" \ XE "Instructional materials:Case studies" \ XE "Case studies" }{ XE "Publications:case studies" }{ XE "Instructional materials:case studies" }{ XE "Case studies" }, casebooks, study guide{ XE "Publications:study guides" }{ XE "Instructional materials:study guides" }{ XE "Study guides" }s, projects, workbooks, software{ XE "Publications:Software" }{ XE "Instructional materials:Software" }{ XE "Software" }{ XE "Publications:software" }{ XE "Instructional materials:software" }{ XE "Software" }, courseware, and the like, which may ultimately evolve into published or presented works that disseminate instructional concepts and techniques.
-National publication and adoptions of printed or electronic textbooks { XE "Instructional materials:textbooks" } { XE "Publications:textbooks" }{ XE "Textbooks" }, workbooks, case studies, tutorials, reference manuals, laboratory manuals, etc. offer evidence of impact at both local and national levels.
-It is recognized that the publication of such instructional materials often involves greater sustained effort and time than other types of publications { XE "Publications" }.
+Many faculty develop instructor manuals, tutorials, laboratory manuals, case studies, casebooks, study guides, projects, workbooks, s, courseware, and the like, which may ultimately evolve into published or presented works that disseminate instructional concepts and techniques.
+National publication and adoptions of printed or electronic textbooks, workbooks, case studies, tutorials, reference manuals, laboratory manuals, etc. offer evidence of impact at both local and national levels.
+It is recognized that the publication of such instructional materials often involves greater sustained effort and time than other types of publications.

-Publication of refereed{ XE "Publications:refereed" }{ XE "Refereed publications" } and reviewed articles in sources such as educational journals and educational conference proceeding{ XE "Conference proceedings" }{ XE "Publications:conference proceedings" }s is consistent with the mission of sharing curriculum and instructional innovation with the academic community in one's discipline.
+Publication of refereed and reviewed articles in sources such as educational journals and educational conference proceedings is consistent with the mission of sharing curriculum and instructional innovation with the academic community in one's discipline.
 In addition to describing curriculum ideas, innovations, pedagogy, and process, it is expected that educational scholarship be focused on improved learning that is demonstrated through accepted methods of measurement and assessment.
-Refereed publications such as journal articles are recognized as stronger scholarly achievements than reviewed or non-refereed publications (See Appendix B for more information on the difference between refereed and reviewed publications).
+Refereed publications such as journal articles are recognized as stronger scholarly achievements than reviewed or non-refereed publications (See Appendix C for more information on the difference between refereed and reviewed publications).
 All candidates are expected to exhibit an appropriate balance of refereed and reviewed publications exemplifying candidate's contributions in his/her discipline.
 Some evidence of recent refereed journal articles is usually expected for promotion to all ranks.

-Evidence of grant writing related to curriculum, course, and laboratory development is important to the continuous improvement of College of Technology programs.
+Evidence of grant writing related to curriculum, course, and laboratory development is important to the continuous improvement of Purdue Polytechnic Institute programs.
 Normally, successful grant writing will result in published scholarship as described above.